|McLaughlin Canyon (Tonasket)

 From: Tonasket, WA

 While I applaud Mr. Gleason's passion for the local climbing history, wildlife and human safety, I believe that much of his concerns are unwarranted - and that more generally, there seems to be some basic misunderstanding of BLM climbing policy.
-To begin with, yes, there has been a long history of trad climbing in the area - I did several (unrecorded) ground up ascents here more than 20 years ago, but was not overly impressed with the overall quality of the experience.
+To begin with, yes, there has been a long history of trad climbing in the area (I also did several unrecorded ground up trad ascents here more than 20 years ago, but was not overly impressed with the overall quality of the experience).
 There was also a history of some bolting in the area, only to have the bolts chopped.
 Alas, apparently the bolting ceased out of fear of reprisal from the founding trad climbers.

 Based on information from one of these founding climbers, the South Canyon area that I've recently been developing is not one of the areas where these old "465" trad routes were done - and its obvious the newly bolted routes had never been climbed before.
 Therefore, Mr. Gleason can rest assured that there are still plenty of opportunities for trad climbing to continue - although for safety sake I'd still recommend pre-inspection of the potential route on rappel due to the nature of the local rock (and it turns out that most of the old lines are on private property so not available for public access).
 It would be great if he wants to share some information on the specifics of these routes, which is exactly what this site is for.
 An unfortunate consequence of not sharing local knowledge is that old lines will eventually be reclimbed, renamed and possibly bolted by people unaware of the history.
 BLM policy allows route development and permanent anchors with power tools as long as it is done carefully and with minimal visual impact.
-This is why using camouflaged bolts and slings is recommended, and why it's important for concerned, local climbers to get ahead of the inevitable new wave of route development, and establish standards.
+This is why using camouflaged bolts and slings is recommended, and why it's important for concerned, local climbers to get ahead of the inevitable new wave of route development, and establish reasonable standards.
 That is exactly what I have been attempting with these posts.